wri/comms-dev-documentation/vendor-requirements/js-apps.md

 Essentially, the app needs to be flat files that can either run within a directory on the server, or be iframed into content elsewhere, depending on the requirements for the project.

-The files are called from the file directory (i.e. wri.org/applications/the/app/directory/index.html)
+The files are called from the file directory (i.e. wri.org/applications/the/app/directory/index.html) and all assets and resources (js, css, and files) need to pull from within that directory and not the site root.

 ## Testing